 Finally, there was no relationship between category knowledge and intention to write the review (B = -.03, t = -1.20, p = .23).
-Moreover, neither the wine chosen (B = .5, t = 1.36, p = .17) nor an interaction of category knowledge and choice affected review intentions (B = -.03, t = -.31, p = .75).
-Regardless of whether they chose the inferior wine, novices were no less willing than experts to share their product endorsement with others.
+What's more, neither the wine chosen (B = .5, t = 1.36, p = .17) nor an interaction of category knowledge and choice impacted review intentions (B = -.03, t = -.31, p = .75).
+Regardless of whether or not they chose the inferior wine, novices were no less willing than experts to share their product endorsement with others.

-STUDY 5: CONSEQUENCES FOR WORD-OF-MOUTH RECIPIENTS
+STUDY 5: CONSEQUENCES FOR WORD OF MOUTH RECIPIENTS

-Study 5 examines how the relationship between the sender's category knowledge, product choice, and endorsement style influences the choices of word-of-mouth recipients.
+Study 5 examines how the relationship between the sender's category knowledge, product choice, and endorsement style impacts the choices of word of mouth recipients.

 Participants were given the wine information from Study 4 and asked which wine they preferred.
-In addition, half the participants were given access to word-ofmouth information before making their choice.
-Consumer opinions online are often aggregated and presented alongside the product (e.g., the star ratings for all reviews of a hotel on TripAdvisor, a book on Amazon).
-To mimic this situation, participants in the word-of-mouth condition were shown the aggregate distribution of endorsement choices made by Study 4 participants.
+In addition, half the participants were given access to word of mouth information before making their choice.
+Consumer opinions online are often aggregated and presented alongside the product (e.g., the star ratings for all reviews of a hotel on Tripadvisor.com or a book on Amazon.com).
+To mimic this situation, participants in the word of mouth condition were shown the aggregate distribution of endorsement choices made by Study 4 participants.
 For example, for the inferior wine they were told that 60% recommended it and 40% liked it.

-Because novices in Study 4 both chose the inferior product and tended to explicitly recommend what they chose, we predict that the addition of word-of-mouth information will lead people to make inferior choices.
+Because novices in Study 4 both chose the inferior product and tended to explicitly recommend what they chose, we predict that the addition of word of mouth information will lead people to make inferior choices.

-Participants (N = 407, 58.7% female, mean age = 33.4 years) from the same population as Study 4 were randomly assigned to one of two between-subjects conditions (attributes only vs. attributes + word of mouth).
+Participants (N = 407, 58.7% female, mean age = 33.4) from the same population as Study 4 were randomly assigned to one of two between-subjects conditions (attributes-only vs. attributes + word of mouth).
 Participants were given the same wine choice scenario from Study 4.
-The only difference between conditions was that word-of-mouth condition participants also saw the aggregate endorsements chosen by Study 4 participants (see dashed-line box in Figure 2).
+The only difference between conditions was that word of mouth condition participants also saw the aggregate endorsements chosen by Study 4 participants (see Figure 2).
 The order of presentation for the aggregate endorsements was counterbalanced.